Memorial Day Safe Driving Tips

 Get plenty of sleep the day before your trip.
 When on the road, take a break when needed.
 Get out of the car, walk around, grab a cup of coffee and drink plenty of water.
 It’s a good idea to take breaks for meals too.
 Driving and eating don’t mix.
 There are many people on the roadways, it’s important to stay alert.

 - Load your car properly

 Take your time to pack your car properly and don’t overload your vehicle.
 Check the sticker on the interior of your vehicle’s doors for load capacity.
 Don’t block your mirrors or windows; this can cause an unsafe driving condition.
-It can be helpful to make checklist before hand and if it didn’t make the list, you probably don’t need it.
+It can be helpful to make a checklist before hand and if it didn’t make the list, you probably don’t need it.

 - Have a great Time!